Issue affecting minor updates of Red Had Ceph Storage 3 can cause OSDs corruption

 units require the docker

 service to be up and running for execution.
-This requirement is essential to implement a safe update path and avoid service disruption or even data corruption on uncontrolled updates of the docker
+This requirement is essential to implement a safe update path and avoid service disruption and potential data corruption on uncontrolled updates of the docker

 package.